 Q: Should I do a plain water enema before the coffee enema?
 And if so, how much water should I use?

 Some people find they do best when doing a water enema before each coffee enema, but it’s not required.
-If you want to do a plain water enema, you may use up to 4 cups of water for the water enema.
+If you want to do a plain water enema, you may use up to 3 cups of water for the water enema, but not more (less is better).
 Use the same type of water and temperature as suggested for coffee enemas.

 Q: I think I got air in my colon while doing the enema – is this bad?

 It is totally fine to get air in the colon while doing an enema.
 Sometimes when clearing the air out of the tube in preparation for an enema, the coffee spurts out the end of the tube before all the air is removed from it.
 One may even forget to clear the air out of the tube before doing the enema.
 It is nothing to worry about.
 Remember that you naturally accumulate and pass gases through your intestinal tract.
 So a little air in your colon is harmless and it will come out on its own.

 Q: What does it mean if my stomach does not feel flat or feels bloated after my enema?